Effectiveness and transparency in climate action

-Validation of carbon offset projects
+Validation of climate projects

 If a project developer prepares a Project Design Document (PDD), the independent third parties come into play for the first time in addition to the standard: These independent third parties are auditors who are tasked with evaluating projects against the requirements of the selected methodologies.
 These accredited, neutral auditors are also called Verification and Validation Bodies (VVBs) and must be approved by the registry.
-Examples include TUV North/South, S&A Carbon LLC. or SCS Global Services.
+Examples include TUV North/South, S&A Carbon LLC., or SCS Global Services.

 The VVBs validate the Project Design Document and after successful validation, the project can be registered in the registry of the standard.

-Verification of carbon offset projects
+Verification of climate projects

 Supplementary information on selected standards & auditors